paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

      **READ MORE ABOUT** Azimuth adjustments in [section 5.4.12](https://www.iasa-web.org/tc04/corrections-errors-misaligned-recording-equipment){:target="_blank"} of **IASA**'s *TC04: Guidelines on the Production and Preservation of Digital Audio Objects*.
      <hr style="border:1px solid blue">

 15. Confirm the PHASESCOPE is active.
-There will be a gently moving circle of random noise *(see image below)*.
+There will be a gently moving cluster of random noise *(see image below)*.

      <p align="center">
        <img width="300" src="images/Wavelab-PHASESCOPE-AtRest.JPG">